Glenmore Ellison Improvement District Joins Forces with the City of Kelowna

 The City of Kelowna shares our vision and values and has a proven track record of delivering integrated water services to a large and diverse customer base.
 By joining forces, we will be able to enhance our service levels and interconnectivity, improve our resilience and emergency response, and achieve economies of scale that will benefit all of our customers.

 We look forward to working closely with the City of Kelowna and our customers to make this transition a success.
-We invite you to explore the Fact Sheet and FAQ’s below or use the feedback form available here to request more information or ask specific questions about the transition process.

 FAQ's: